umbraco/UmbracoDocs/13/umbraco-engage/developers/introduction/dataflow-pipeline/data-storage.md

 The data will be stored as quickly as possible to minimize the needed resources.
 For this reason, the the data collected from client-side events will be stored in so-called raw tables in a non-normalized.
 This data will be processed in [the next step](../../../../../the-umarketingsuite-broad-overview/dataflow-pipeline/data-parsing/) of the data flow.

-The data collected from clientside events is stored in the table `uMarketingSuiteAnalyticsRawClientSideData`.
+The data collected from clientside events is stored in the table `umbracoEngageAnalyticsRawClientSideData`.

 When the data is stored in these tables the columns `processingStarted`, `processingFinished`, `processingMachine`**,** and `processingFailed` are empty.
 They will be filled in the parsing step.